zacharyCormack/Motion/README.md

 The use of this project is dictated be its __LICENSE__ file.

-This project is a cool scene in which a collecion of coloured dots move about in a *seemingly* random manner.
+This project is a cool scene in which a collection of coloured dots move about in a *seemingly* random manner.
 There is actually *some manipulation* done to make groups of dots act the **same way**.

 ## How the dots move